Blendify/blender-manual/blender_docs/manual/addons/lighting/sun_position.rst

 Diurnal
 """""""

-This option allows you to visualize the trajectory of the sun in the sky during a single day.
+This option allows you to visualize the trajectory of the Sun in the sky during a single day.

 Sky Texture